FabianSchoenberger/cloud-computing/PROPOSAL.md

 ## demo flow
 * Deployment of a new version of the backend service / frontend service
     * Github Actions: What is triggered?
-What is done in the background (tests)?
+What is done in the background?
     * Kubernetes: Check currently running nodes, pods and containers.
 What is done in the background?
-* Github Actions - check used files
+* Github Actions - showcase
-    * Triggers (Workflow)
+    * Workflow file
-    * File for building image
-    * Test files
+    * Build file
-* Kubernetes - check used files
+* Kubernetes - showcase
     * Deployment YAML